Posted on May 19, 2020 at 6:00 am

 These two videos Fun and Easy Science Experiment for Kids – Teaching the Scientific Method to Children and Science at Home for Kids: Easy Experiment to Teach Scientific Method to Kindergarteners take you through very simple science experiments and walk you through talking about the Scientific Method with younger kids.

-For older kids the library also offers the digital resource Science in Context, which has a great overview of the Scientific Method.
+For older kids the library also offers the digital resource Gale in Context: Science, which has a great overview of the Scientific Method.
 It brings together resources that offer experiments, images, videos, news, magazines, websites, and audio.
 Science in Context is one of my favorite resources because it brings together information in so many different formats.
 The best part has to be the experiments though!

 For even more activities or experiments to practice the scientific method, World Book is the digital resource for you.
 More than just an encyclopedia, World book provides Activity Corner and Science Power, two categories that have great collections of science activities and information.
 There is so much fun, scientific stuff in World Book that you can sometimes get sidetracked.